rootshellz/Beatporter/README.md

 For each genre, a new playlist will be created based on the Beatport charts.
 Not all tracks from the chart will be available on Spotify and some tracks may be different mixes (if the exact mix is not available).

+There is also support for the overall, genre-agnostic, Top 100 chart.

 If a playlist already exists for a given genre being synced, any new tracks from the genre's Beatport chart will be added to the playlist.

 ## Prerequisites